Understanding Laryngitis

 • Limit caffeine and alcohol—this causes you to lose water in your body.

 • Drink plenty of water.
-The fluids help keep mucus thin and comfortable to clear quickly from your throat.
+The fluids help keep mucus thin and comfortable so that it clears quickly from your throat.

 • Stay away from spicy foods.
 Spicy foods can cause stomach acid to pass into the throat or esophagus, leading to heartburn or GERD.